Best practices and expert tips for testing prototypes of websites and apps

 Instruct the users properly

-- Does the prototype only work on certain devices or with a certain browser or screen resolutions?
+If applicable, point out technical limitations - Does the prototype only work on certain devices or with a certain browser or screen resolutions?
 (Invision does not support Microsoft Edge, for example.)
 If so, point this out to testers in the "Other interests or features" field.

 Provide users with credentials - It's often useful to password-protect prototypes on the web.
 In the entry scenario, give testers credentials to access the prototype.